 - Sections: Burning Hotel, The Library, Pigeon Coop, Shangri-La, Train Station.

 47 must escape after he gets knocked out by Sanchez and framed for murder by Blake Dexter.
 This mission is pretty linear, and straight forward.
 Evade the police who are hunting you.
+The first section consists of navigating your way through a commune of cop-loathing hippies.
+One manner of passage is by ducking through an indoor field of weed plants in order to evade the police, who are currently amid a massive drug bust.
 There are 2 interesting ways to bypass the cops guarding the elevator near the end of the Shangri-La section.
 Either turn on some music and wait to see their moves or open up a safe filled with money and draw the attention of one of them to it.

 Disguises found in the mission: Chicago Police Officer, Chicago SWAT Officer.